A Dichotomy Theorem for Ordinal Ranks in MSO: Auxiliary game

+Let $v'=vd'$, $q'=q_{d'}$, and let $s'$ be the output side of the selector in the direction~$d'$.
+Now the following four conditions of \emph{immediate victory} may end the game, making Automaton win (the square brackets give names of these conditions):

+Note that these conditions are pairwise exclusive, so at most one immediate victory out of these four can happen in a~fixed round of the game.

 If no immediate victory happened, the game proceeds to the new position which is $(v',q',s')$.
 Note that the conditions of immediate victory depend only on $(v,q,s)$ and $(v',q',s')$, so can be directly hardwired in the structure of the game.
+We do it in such a~way that if an~immediate victory condition is satisfied, then the game goes to a~sink position in which the respective player wins.
+In particular, the next position $(v',q',s')$ is reached only if no immediate victory happened.

 An~infinite play (i.e.,~without any immediate victory) of $\CH_{\CA,t,N}$ is won by Pathfinder if the sequence of visited states is rejecting or a~selector with mode $\fb$ is played infinitely often.